-On average 3 months.
-Our rotations occur in line with the seasons.
+On average 3 months, though clients may request 6 month rotations.
+Our rotations typically occur in line with the seasons.
 However, there may be some cases where a rotation is longer or shorter than this, depending on the client.

 Following a rotation, we then continue to manage your artwork for up to 12 months, in which our job is to try to display your works across 3 or 4 different locations.
 If your artwork is not being displayed, it will be stored in a secure storage temporarily as we continue to find other clients where we can showcase your work.